google/fonts/ofl/galdeano/upstream_info.md

 **Status**: no_config_possible

 **Notes**: This is a legacy font from the original Google Font Directory era.
 The `librefonts/galdeano` repo is an archive containing VFB and SFD sources that are not compatible with gftools-builder.
 The single commit in the repo predates the google/fonts initial commit.
 No config.yaml can be created without first converting the sources to a modern format (UFO, .glyphs, or .designspace).

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/galdeano/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `0325c647c6`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.